 Our workshop on Human Progress and Flourishing invites internationally-renowned scholars and speakers from across the country to present research and engage in discussion with the NDSU community.
 The series focuses on solutions and policies that contribute to opportunity, innovation, and individual and societal flourishing.

 All are invited to attend these free presentations and participate in a lively discussion.
 Seminars will be held every other Friday from 10 a.m. to 11 a.m.
 Central.
-Attendees are encouraged to join us in-person in the Beckwith Recital Hall or virtually by registering on Zoom.
+Attendees are encouraged to join us in-person in the Beckwith Recital Hall or virtually on Zoom.
 Light food and refreshments will be provided after each seminar in the Challey School of Music Atrium.